Quincy Criminal Attorney – Joe Keegan

 Facing Federal Charges in Quincy, MA

 Not all criminal defense attorney handle federal cases.
 Even among those who do, many only take federal cases on an occasional basis.
-Attorney Keegan is a highly-experienced federal criminal lawyer who has what it takes to deal with investigators from the CIA and FBI, and to take on the prosecutors at the Department of Justice.
+Joe Keegan is a highly-experienced federal criminal lawyer who has what it takes to deal with investigators from the CIA and FBI, and to take on the prosecutors at the Department of Justice.

 At Keegan Law, we represent clients facing federal charges including tax evasion, money laundering, terrorism, bank robbery, mail fraud, and kidnapping.
 We also handle federal drug cases, including those involving the FBI’s Boston North Shore HIDTA (High Intensity Drug Trafficking Area) task force.